MicrosoftDocs/memdocs/memdocs/cloud-native-windows-endpoints.md

 ### Local Administrators

-If you have only one group of people that need local administrator access to all Windows Azure AD joined devices, you can add them to the [Cloud Device Administrator Azure AD role](/azure/active-directory/roles/permissions-reference#cloud-device-administrator).
+If you have only one group of people that need local administrator access to all Windows Azure AD joined devices, you can add them to the [Azure AD Joined Device Local Administrator](/azure/active-directory/roles/permissions-reference#azure-ad-joined-device-local-administrator).

 You might have a requirement for IT helpdesk or other support staff to have local admin rights on a select group of devices.
 With Windows 2004 or later, you can meet this requirement by using the following Configuration Service Providers (CSPs).